bdsc-tds/Perriot_Jones_2025/README.md

 # Perriot and Jones, 2025
 ### Neuron-reactive KIR+ CD8+ T cells display an encephalitogenic transcriptional program in autoimmune encephalitis

 Code for R analyses for Perriot and Jones et al, 2025.
-The TCR-seq data used in the study will be made available upon acceptance of the manuscript.
-Running the analyses involving tested clones requires a list of the TCR sequences which we do not include in this github repository.
+The TCR-seq data used in the study is available at NCBI GEO with accession [GSE263666](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE263666).
+Running the analyses involving tested clones requires a list of the TCR sequences called "merged_clone_sets.csv" and a script containing a clone of interest "clones_of_interest.R" which we do not include in this github repository.
 Please contact the corresponding authors for access to this table.

-Currently, this repository includes exploratory code.
-We are in the process of tidying the repository to just include the analyses in the submitted manuscript, and renaming scripts to match the figures in the manuscript.

 The pre-processing scripts prefixed with numbers must be run in order.
 The other scripts are stand-alone (assuming the pre-processing has been completed).